The History of the Kulin Nation: Culture, Country, and Colonisation

 Dja Dja Wurrung — the Loddon River valley and central Victorian goldfields.

-Together, these people formed a confederacy bound by shared cultural law and intermarriage, while still maintaining distinct identities and Country (Broome, 2005).
+Together, these peoples formed a confederacy bound by shared cultural law and intermarriage, while maintaining distinct identities and Country (Broome, 2005).

 Culture and Law